Summer camp kids covered in bright color powder celebrating after a color war on a grassy field

 Younger campers (under 8).
 Run a gentler version with less powder per station.
 Use the "run through" model where volunteers lightly dust campers as they pass, rather than the "battle" model where kids are throwing at each other.
 The younger ones still have an absolute blast.

 Cleanup.
 Color powder washes off skin and clothes with soap and water.
 For the field or activity area, a leaf blower clears hard surfaces.
 On grass, one good watering from sprinklers or rain and it's gone.
 Plan to have a hose station or access to showers immediately after the event.
+If powder gets tracked into wood-floored cabins, sweep it up dry before you add any water, because wetting it first drives the color into the grain.
+Once it is swept, a damp mop finishes the job.

 Ordering and Timing